ballista-compute/ballista/docs/testing-rust-executor.md

 ## Docker Compose

+The main benefit of testing with docker-compose is that you can run the executor with CPU and memory constraints in order to test performance and reliability.

 To test with docker-compose, it will first be necessary to first build a Docker image containing the executor.
+You can run the following command from the root of the project to build the Rust docker image.

 ```bash
 ./dev/build-rust.sh